-By using a whole-home purifier, a room purifier, or a supplemental combination of both wherever your home needs it most, you’ll be able to alleviate your home of these asthma triggers and respiratory irritants.
+By using an air purifier (whole-home or room) you’ll be able to alleviate your home of these respiratory irritants.

-To drive this home, we asked our resident health expert, Nurse Kate, to answer some key questions that should help you and your family clear the air.
+To drive this home, we asked our resident health expert, Nurse Kate, to answer some key questions.

-Our bodies are pretty good at filtering out large pathogens and pollutants thanks to the structure of our nose, throat and lungs.
+Our bodies are pretty good at filtering out large pathogens and pollutants thanks to our body’s structure.
 However, we often experience unpleasant symptoms such as cough, congestion and shortness of breath associated with this natural filtration process.
-At times, our bodies can have difficulty keeping up with all of the air contaminates we are exposed to, which can worsen respiratory irritation, illness and chronic diseases.
+At times, our bodies can have difficulty keeping up with all of the air contaminates we are exposed to.
+This can worsen respiratory irritation, illness and chronic diseases.